 If your MA plan is discontinued, you get a Special Enrollment Period to switch plans or revert to Original Medicare—typically lasting through late February.

-Informal: The best choice depends on your healthcare needs, provider preferences, and budget.
+NOTE: The right option for you depends on your healthcare needs, provider preferences, and budget.

 Medicare offers the Extra Help program for low-income individuals (under ~150% FPL), which may eliminate premiums/deductibles and waive late penalties, with year-round plan changes allowed.